DanielRosenwasser/TypeScript-Handbook/pages/declaration files/Publishing.md

 }
 ```

-Note that the `"typings"` field is synonymous with `"types"`, and could be used as well.
+Note that the `"typings"` field is synonymous with `"types"`, and could be used as well, but we recommend using `"types"` these days.

 Also note that if your `package.json` includes the `"files"` property the `"types"` property will be ignored.
 In that case you need to pass your main declaration file to the `"files"` property as well.

-Also note that if your main declaration file is named `index.d.ts` and lives at the root of the package (next to `index.js`) you do not need to mark the `"types"` property, though it is advisable to do so.
+Also note that if your main declaration file is named `index.d.ts` and lives at the root of the package (next to `index.js`) you do not need to mark the `"types"` property (just as you don't need to set the `"main"` property if you have a top-level `index.js` file.

 ## Dependencies